2015 San Bernardino attack: Police response

 It took 3 minutes and 32 seconds for the first police unit to respond to the shooting following the initial 9-1-1 emergency call.
 Two police officers with the San Bernardino Police Department (SBPD) arrived almost simultaneously at 11:04 a.m.
 When two other SBPD officers arrived two minutes later, the four officers entered the building through the southeast side and began to search for shooters.
 Another team of four officers (one from SBPD and the others from the Fontana Police Department) entered the building from the northern side and joined the first team in clearing all of the first-floor rooms.

-At 11:14 a.m., the San Bernardino Fire Department made a Twitter post about an emergency on the 1300 block of Waterman Avenue, with the police working to clear the scene.
+At 11:14 a.m., the San Bernardino Fire Department made a Twitter post (or Tweet) about an emergency on the 1300 block of Waterman Avenue, with the police working to clear the scene.
 Roads in the area were closed to traffic.
 The San Bernardino SWAT team happened to be conducting its monthly training exercise a few miles away from the scene at the time of the attack, which allowed them to arrive at the scene within eleven minutes.
 Police used a battering ram to get into the complex.
 The first floor was cleared by 11:17 a.m., and a secondary sweep of the building began fourteen minutes later.